Generic Name: sofosbuvir and velpatasvir (soe-FOS-bue-vir, vel-PAT-as-vir) (Oral route)

 Pharmacologic Class: Hepatitis C Virus NS5A Inhibitor

-Sofosbuvir and velpatasvir combination is used with or without ribavirin to treat chronic hepatitis C infection in adults (including with or without cirrhosis).
+Sofosbuvir and velpatasvir combination is used with or without ribavirin to treat chronic hepatitis C infection (including with or without cirrhosis).

 This medicine is available only with your doctor's prescription.